StrangeBeeCorp/docs/docs/Administration/entities-management/custom-fields/filter-custom-field.md

 To apply filter to a custom field:

-1. On the Entities Management page, in the Custom Field tab, switch on the **Filters** toggle button.
+1. On the Entities Management page, in the Custom Field tab, switch on the **Filters** button.

 1. Click **Add filters**.